BoBch27/firevault_go/README.md

 		- func: A function of type `ValidationFn`.
 The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.
 				- fs: A value that implements the `FieldScope` interface, which gives access to different field data, useful during the validation.
-Available methods for `FieldScope` can be found in the `field_scope.go` file.
+Available methods for `FieldScope` can be found in [field_scope.go](https://github.com/bobch27/firevault_go/blob/main/field_scope.go).
 			- *Returns*:
 				- result: A `bool` which returns `true` if check has passed, and `false` if it hasn't.
 				- error: An `error` in case something went wrong during the check.